Giorgio Armani Crema Nera Extrema Firming Plumping Essence Review

 Review

-Results you may expect from using Giorgio Armani Crema Nera Extrema Firming Plumping Essence:
+Does Giorgio Armani Crema Nera Extrema Firming Plumping Essence Work?

-Quite moisturizing: Giorgio Armani Crema Nera Extrema Firming Plumping Essence has a moisturizing rating of 5.1 out of 10.
+According to CreamScan analysis, Giorgio Armani Crema Nera Extrema Firming Plumping Essence is quite moisturizing, with a moisturizing rating of 5.1 out of 10.

 Is it more humectant or occlusive?
 Significantly more humectant.
 It has a low occlusivity of 0.2 out of 10 and a maximum humectancy of 10 out of 10, primarily due to the high content of Butylene Glycol (est. ≈6.0%), Glycerin (est. ≈4.0%) and Bis-PEG-18 Methyl Ether Dimethyl Silane (est. ≈3.0%).